Rules

 • Open team champions will be awarded the Montana Cup.
 This class includes runners of all ages in the race.

-• Masters’ team champions will win the Masters’ Cup.
+• Masters team champions will win the Masters Cup.
 This class includes runners aged forty (40) or older.

 • Individual recognition (and tangible awards at the discretion of the meet host).
-(To be designated as “All Montana Cup”.)

 17. Cup Committee: A group of volunteers including not more than two representatives per Cup team region, who gather when needed (typically once or twice per year) between Montana Cups to: